-Only the increase of love between people can change the existing structure of society.
+Only an increase in love among people can change the existing social order.

 As far as I can perceive the development of the life of the world, I see in it only the manifestation of this law of mutual aid.
 All of history is nothing but an ever clearer realization of this single law of mutual harmony of all beings.

 Love is a dangerous word.
-Evil deeds are committed in the name of love for the family, even worse deeds are committed in the name of love for the fatherland, and the most terrifying atrocities are committed in the name of love for humankind.
-That love gives meaning to human life is nothing new—but what is love?
+Evil deeds are committed in the name of love for one’s family, even worse deeds are committed in the name of love for one’s fatherland, and the most terrifying atrocities are committed in the name of love for humankind.
+That love gives human life meaning is nothing new—but what is love?
 This question is constantly being answered by the wisdom of humankind and is always being answered via negation: we are shown that what has been incorrectly referred to and passed under the guise of love is not love.

 Love will transform the appearance of this wearied, old world, in which we live like pagans and enemies to one another; it will warm the heart in such a way that people will soon see how easily the futile diplomacy of statesmen, enormous armies, and fleets, and fortresses will all disappear, and people will be left wondering why their ancestors toiled over these useless, stupid things for so long.